 Its never-ceasing efforts for maintaining superb levels of quality in its vehicles and continuously improving their safety levels that have resulted in decades full of brilliant innovations have won Mercedes Benz several prestigious awards over the years, most notable of which have been the 'Safety Award' at the '2007 What Car?
 Awards', the 'Best Brand Award' by 'Auto India Best Brand Awards 2011' and a ranking in top 100 most trusted brands of India list published by 'The Brand Trust Report'.
 Even the slogan of Mercedes - "Das Beste oder nichts", which translates into "The best or nothing", echoes the automaker's belief in delivering nothing but the best every single time.

 Mercedes Benz was the first luxury car manufacturer to set foot in India, and that makes its tenure in the country the longest amongst all present-day luxury automakers of the country.
 Over this long span, the company has built itself a remarkably large and immensely strong team of cars that offers its customers an extremely wide range of body styles, passenger capacity options, features, quality levels and price brackets to choose from.
-Currently, the fleet of Mercedes Benz cars in India comprises of a total of 16 models, which include Mercedes-Benz A-Class, Mercedes-Benz B-Class, Mercedes-Benz CLA, Mercedes-Benz GLA Class and Mercedes-Benz C-Class.
-Of these 16 available models, only the C-Class, E-Class, M-Class and S-Class are the ones that are either manufactured or assembled locally in India, the rest being imported from abroad.
+Currently, the fleet of Mercedes Benz cars in India comprises of a total of 15 models, which include Mercedes-Benz A-Class, Mercedes-Benz CLA, Mercedes-Benz GLA Class, Mercedes-Benz B-Class and Mercedes-Benz C-Class.
+Of these 15 available models, only the C-Class, E-Class, M-Class and S-Class are the ones that are either manufactured or assembled locally in India, the rest being imported from abroad.

-Mercedes Benz has a pretty extensive fleet of cars in India, which presently comprises of a total of 16 models, featuring several different body styles including the likes of luxury sedans, executive sedans, full-blown luxury crossovers, mid-size SUVs, coupe, grand tourers and even MPVs.
+Mercedes Benz has a pretty extensive fleet of cars in India, which presently comprises of a total of 15 models, featuring several different body styles including the likes of luxury sedans, executive sedans, full-blown luxury crossovers, mid-size SUVs, coupe, grand tourers and even MPVs.
 To add to the versatility of this magnificent fleet and widen the scope of reach of the automaker in the country, some new models belonging to some new categories of automobiles will soon be joining the Mercedes Benz India plan.
-These new arrivals, which are likely to include models like Mercedes-Benz C-Class and Mercedes-Benz S-Class Cabriolet, will be giving a tough competition to the rival clans of BMW and Audi.
+These new arrivals, which are likely to include models like Mercedes-Benz A-Class Sedan and Mercedes-Benz E-Class All-Terrain, will be giving a tough competition to the rival clans of BMW and Audi.

 Mercedes-Benz is a German brand of luxury and high-performance automobiles, buses, coaches, and trucks owned by Daimler AG.
 Mercedes-Benz has, over the years, introduced many of the technological and safety features that have become common in modern vehicles.